 Anticipated future development on and adjacent to the UC Merced campus would substantially change land uses on and in the vicinity of the campus.
-The UC Merced campus and the area to the south and west of campus is located within the City of Merced's SOI/SUDP area, and the City has anticipated growth in this area.
+The UC Merced campus was annexed by the City of Merced in July 2024 via a road extension along Bellevue Road.
+The area to the south was also annexed by the City of Merced in September 2024 and the area to the west of campus is located within the City of Merced's SOI)/SUDP area.
+Thus, the City has anticipated growth in this these areas.
 It is anticipated that the City of Merced will file an application to annex the UC Merced campus in 2023.
 The timing as to when the annexation will be approved is unknown at this time.
 UC Merced campus is anticipated to be annexed by the City via a road extension along Bellevue Road and lands to the south and west of would be annexed to the City shortly thereafter.
-As a result, all future development to the south and west of the UC Merced campus would be reviewed for consistency with the City's General Plan and Zoning Ordinance, in accordance with the requirements of CEQA, the State Planning and Zoning Law, and the State Subdivision Map Act, all of which require findings of plan and policy consistency prior to approval of entitlements for development.
+As a result, all future development to the south and west of the UC Merced campus would will be reviewed for consistency with the City's General Plan and Zoning Ordinance, in accordance with the requirements of CEQA, the State Planning and Zoning Law, and the State Subdivision Map Act, all of which require findings of plan and policy consistency prior to approval of entitlements for development.
 In addition, growth on the UC Merced campus would be required to adhere to land use designations and policies in the 2020 LRDP.
 As discussed above, the proposed project's student housing use is consistent with the 2020 LRDP's CMU land use designation.
 For these reasons, the proposed project and other development would not conflict with land use plans, policies, or regulations adopted for the purpose of avoiding or mitigating an environmental effect, and the cumulative impact with respect to land use and planning would be less than significant.